data2viz/data2viz/docs/background/geo.md

 more complex geometries: lines (streets, highways, and boundaries), polygons (countries, provinces, tracts of land), and multi-part collections of these types.

-The [GeoJson specification](https://tools.ietf.org/html/rfc7946) defines these geometries, which are the start of this API.
+The [GeoJson specification](https://tools.ietf.org/html/rfc7946) defines these geometries.

+which are the start of this API.

 `GeoJson   —>   projection   —>   Path`